zowe/docs-site/docs/getting-started/zowe-high-availability.md

 If you are runnning the Caching Service on z/OS, there are three storage methods with their own characteristics:

 - [VSAM](../user-guide/configure-caching-service-ha)
-    - Familiar to zOS engineers.
+    - Familiar to z/OS engineers
-    - Slow.
+    - Slow
 - [Redis](../extend/extend-apiml/api-mediation-redis#redis-configuration)
-    - Needs to run in Distributed world separately.
+    - Needs to run in Distributed world separately
-    - Good for Kubernetes deployment.
+    - Good for Kubernetes deployment
 - [Infinispan (*recommended*)](../extend/extend-apiml/api-mediation-infinispan#infinispan-configuration)
-    - Part of the Caching service.
+    - Part of the Caching service
-    - Does not need separate processes.
+    - Does not need separate processes
-    - Highly performant.
+    - Highly performant